Morecambe and Wise: History

-The pair starred in three feature films during the 1960s — The Intelligence Men (1965), That Riviera Touch (1966), and The Magnificent Two (1967).
-In 1983 they made their last film, Night Train To Murder.
-They were also guests on many television variety series; however, it was in a US series that they appeared as guests most frequently, featuring twelve times on The Ed Sullivan Show between 1963 and 1968 - more than any other British entertainers.
+The pair starred in three feature films during the 1960s – The Intelligence Men (1965), That Riviera Touch (1966), and The Magnificent Two (1967).
+In 1983 they made their last film, Night Train to Murder.
+They were also guests on many television variety series; however, it was in a US series that they appeared as guests most frequently, featuring twelve times on The Ed Sullivan Show between 1963 and 1968 – more than any other British entertainers.
 The duo were featured in a comic book in 1977.

+As well as their TV work, the duo made two radio series.
+The first, The Morecambe and Wise Show, was broadcast in 1966, and included plays and musical numbers as well as the stand-up routine with which they always opened their show.
+Some of the plays would be adapted for TV.
+In the early 1970s the pair made a second radio series, but due to the BBC refusing the use of The Morecambe and Wise Show name, the series was titled The Eric Morecambe and Ernie Wise Radio Show.

 Style and performance

 Morecambe and Wise started as a song-and-dance comedic team, with Morecambe playing the more bumbling comic role and Wise the affable straight man, but over time (and with new writers) the nature of the act changed.
 By the 1960s, the characters were more complex, with both Morecambe and Wise playing comedic characters who could set up each other for laughs, as well as garner big laughs with their many catchphrases, character bits and reactions.
 In essence, the straight man/wacky comic dynamic shifted, so that both men were equally capable of fulfilling either role.
 In the later and most successful part of their career, which spanned the 1970s, Morecambe and Wise were joined behind the scenes by Eddie Braben, a script writer who generated almost all their material (Morecambe and Wise were also sometimes credited as supplying "additional material") and defined what is now thought of as typical Morecambe and Wise humour.
 Together Morecambe, Wise and Braben were known as "The Golden Triangle", becoming one of the UK's all-time favourite comedy acts.

 John Ammonds was also central to the duo's most successful period in the 1970s.
 As the producer of the BBC TV shows, it was his idea to involve celebrity guests.
 He also perfected the duo's familiar dance, which was based on a dance performed by Groucho Marx in the film Horse Feathers.

 Ernest Maxin started choreographing the musical numbers in 1970, and succeeded John Ammonds as producer of the BBC TV shows in 1974.
 Maxin, who won a BAFTA for the Best Light Entertainment Show for the Morecambe and Wise 1977 Christmas Show, was also responsible for devising and choreographing many of their great musical comedy routines including "The Breakfast Sketch", "Singin' in the Rain", and the homage to South Pacific, "There is Nothing Like a Dame" featuring BBC newsreaders in an acrobatic dance routine.